-You are spoilt for choice when deciding to choose among the different dance styles.
-Each one offers great emotional benefits but it is important to pick a style you enjoy rather than one which you believe delivers the maximum benefits of dancing.
-The most recognized styles are:
+You are spoiled for choice when deciding to choose among the different dance styles.
+Each one offers great emotional benefits, but it is important to pick a style you enjoy rather than one which you believe delivers the maximum benefits of dancing.
+Some questions you might want to keep in the back of your mind as you go through these styles are:

 - Do you prefer fast or slow movements?